AbdallahMaherDev/SampleWebsite/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
+I'm Abdallah Maher, and this is a solution to the "SampleWebsite" challenge from Frontend Mentor.
 This project is a simple yet elegant component that displays a user's test results in a visually appealing way.

 🚀 Features